denniskawurek/BoMPP/README.md

 ## Setup

 ### Released .jar
-If you download a release you have to create a folder anywhere which will act as a store and configuration.
+If you download a [release](https://github.com/denniskawurek/BoMPP/releases) you have to create a folder anywhere which will act as a store and configuration.
 So you must create a ```config.json``` in your folder with the structure, which [is defined in the wiki](https://github.com/denniskawurek/BoMPP/wiki/Structure-of-config.json).

+After this you need to download the [BouncyCastle Provider](https://www.bouncycastle.org/latest_releases.html) (section Signed JAR files).
+Rename the provider to `bcprov.jar` and copy the jar to the same directory as the BoMPP.jar

 Then you execute the JAR-File by calling the following command: